-In five years with UCCS, Miller holds a record of 48-38-7 and has helped the team achieve a postseason bid to the RMAC tournament in all five seasons.
-The Mountain Lions tied for second in the RMAC last season and tied the program win record with a 13-5 mark.
+The Mountain Lions tied for second in the RMAC in 2015 and tied the program win record with a 13-5 mark.
 UCCS placed five student-athletes on the All-RMAC teams and the Mountain Lion defense allowed a program-low 18 goals.
 UCCS finished sixth in the NCAA Division II South Central Region ranking and in the top 10 of the National Soccer Coaches Association of America regional poll.

 In 2013, the Mountain Lions placed three student-athletes on All-RMAC teams and one on the NSCAA All-Region team.
 In 2012, UCCS placed fourth in the RMAC and hosted the first playoff game in program history.

 Miller's first season of 2011 under former Head Coach Henry Ellis saw UCCS post a 7-6-1 conference record and reach the RMAC Tournament for the first time since 2003.
 The Mountain Lions had four student-athletes on the All-RMAC lists.